JonnhyAxe/rxPerfectMatch/perfectmatch-ui/README.md

 #Generating the Components
-In this app, a major module is a artis module.
+In this app, a major module is a artist module.
 It will include artist-list sub component and artist-create sub component.

 * artist-list sub component – use for list users.
 * artist-create sub component – use for artist creating and editing form.